MariusArlauskas/moviesProject/README.md

         Showing basic users info

     Movies page
-        Showing movies in cards
+        user can like movies by pressing heart icon Showing movies in cards
         Movies Module with more info about movie color indicating rating of the movie